FernandoHidalgo25/FernandoHidalgo25.github.io/_posts/2020-11-08-what_to_study_for_project_2_review.markdown

 DB-folder what are the files for?, what is the schema?, password and digest and the importance of the belongs_to object having a foreign key and user id

-config.ru- mounting controllers, use vs run? rack method override, pull up and explain a form and where the form goes and what is done in the route after the form, what is params and how the name on the form is set to the key and the user input is the value run vs use in config.ru restful routing redirect vs erb
+config.ru- mounting controllers, use vs run? rack method override, pull up and explain a form and where the form goes and what is done in the route after the form, what is **params**
+A parameter is a key-value pair that is encoded in a HTTP request.
+There are three kinds of params: user supplied, routing and default and how the name on the form is set to the key and the user input is the value run vs use in config.ru restful routing redirect vs erb